Phileosopher/commonplace/people-boundaries.md

 The [laws of a territory](people-rules.md) *should* abide by everyone's inherent rights, but they frequently don't.
 However, the people in [power](power.md) have the privilege of doing anything they want within the limits of their [power](power-types.md), so rights will be violated as long as we have people with [power](power.md) who can abuse their privileges.

+History has shown that enforcing of a person's rights can only come from a specific perspective:

+1. Rights are [God](god.md)-given, bestowed implicitly as inherent liberties that give people the freedom to act.
+   - If [a deity](religion.md) doesn't give rights, then the State gives it, meaning [slavery](slavery.md) is always justified as long as the State has the [power](power.md) to enforce it.
+2. While mankind can bestow more privileges (e.g., free food), their most effective means of getting people to act is to [take away rights](people-rules-methods.md).
+3. Therefore, every criminal justice system is built around taking away rights, and the entire civil justice system is built around paying lawyers tons of money to enforce one's own rights.

 For everyone to be truly free, we need [rules](people-rules.md) to protect when people violate others' freedoms.

 - Those rules involve taking away the rights of people who have failed in the responsibilities associated with those rights.